Two

 the holes in order to make it possible to rivet the new clasp back

-the rods were carefully sanded flush with the board surfaces. |
+rods were carefully sanded flush with the inside board surface. |

 The